 The purpose of presenting these personal details is to personalize the defendant to the prosecution.
 Additionally, these kind of details can show that the defendant is generally a law-abiding, productive, contributing member of the community – i.e. someone who is not likely to commit a crime in the future.

 Ideally, we can also include in the deviation request some factual argument that casts doubt upon the State’s allegations.
 For example, consider again the excessive speed case.
 Perhaps the citing officer alleges he paced the defendant’s vehicle to determine the defendant’s speed.
-If we have GPS records from the officer’s vehicle showing that he never reached the speed he alleges, that calls into question the truthfulness of the officer’s allegations.
+If we have AVL data (GPS records) from the officer’s vehicle showing that he never reached the speed he alleges, that calls into question the truthfulness of the officer’s allegations.
 The discovery and disclosure process is critical to learning about possible factual defenses.

 A great background coupled with a factual defense can together make for a compelling request.